 In the period after the famine, Irish society also faced some big changes.
 Pre-famine, most Irish people married young and had large family sizes.
 Post-famine, people married much later, or not at all if they did not have steady employment or land.
 In turn, these factors lowered the overall birth rates in Ireland which further exacerbated the population decline.

 The famine would also prove to be a near death blow for the Irish language.
 While the number of Irish speakers was already in decline prior to the famine, in 1845 nearly 30% of the population still spoke it.

-The modern Irish country has prioritized the learning of parts of the Irish language and helped to revive it from the depths.
+The modern Irish nation has prioritized the learning of the Irish language and helped revive it from the depths.
 Despite a higher level of Irish language proficiency among the population, only about 3% of the population is fluent.